Udaykir02/GDP_Group-3/Alert_and_notification.md

 Implement a notification system that tracks user actions and preferences.
 This system should be able to identify when a trigger condition is met and send out the corresponding notification through email, SMS, or push notifications within your e-commerce platform or mobile app.
 For the technical implementation of these features, you might use a combination of technologies such as:

-Database management systems (e.g., MySQL, PostgreSQL) to store product information, order data, and user preferences.
+Database management systems like MySQL, PostgreSQL to store product information, order data, and user preferences.
+Use server-side programming languages like Python and Node.js to create scripts that process triggers, update order statuses, and keep an eye on stock levels.
+Your e-commerce platform may offer webhooks or APIs for real-time updates and system integration.
+Messaging services (like Twilio and Amazon SNS) for email, SMS, and push notification delivery.

+Use front-end technologies like HTML, CSS, and JavaScript to create user interfaces for your mobile app or e-commerce platform that allow users to manage preferences and see notifications.
+You may improve the overall user experience and operational effectiveness of your e-commerce business by putting these systems and technologies into place.
+This will guarantee prompt alerts and notifications for both your internal team and your customers.